 Bagayo is impressed and says there aren’t many people in Tanzania who would give an answer like that.
 Even in the firelight, I can see Matty blushing with pride.

 Then come singing and dancing.
 We throw crazy shapes around the firelight, the dust swirling around our ankles.
 A moment of real connection between the families of Yaeda Chini and southeast London.

 Actually, there’s another connection, too.
-Dorobo safaris, who organized this trip, have a charitable arm which received Red Nose Day cash back in 2003 to support the Hadzabe’s land rights.
+Dorobo Safaris, who organized this trip, have a charitable arm that received Red Nose Day cash back in 2003 to support the Hadzabe’s land rights.